labrador-kennel/core/docs/tutorials/04-plugins-handling-events.md

 # Plugins: Handling Events

 Labrador emits semantic, data-rich events throughout the processing of an application to ensure that you can respond to meaningful occurrences while being decoupled from the code doing the actual processing.
-The [Labrador async-event][async-event] library provides the functionality that emits events and allows you to attach listeners that respond to those events.
+The [Labrador async-event](/docs/async-event) library provides the functionality that emits events and allows you to attach listeners that respond to those events.
 This library allows for listeners to be processed in an async context and provides a wealth of functionality for working in async applications.